kablag/AScall/README.md

-AScall is a web tool providing automatic processing of allele specific real-time PCR experiments: variation conducted real-time whereis each allele is detected by independent reaction separated into individual tubes.
+AScall is a web tool providing automatic processing of allele specific real-time PCR experiments: variation conducted real-time whereis each allele is detected by independent reaction separated into individual wells.
 The positive outcome of the reaction for a particular allele is judged by the increase in the fluorescent signal.
 This tool is written in R language with graphical user interface based on *shiny* technology.
 In addition to general purpose R